ASchmidt1024/articles/angular/testing/angular-dom-testing.md

 });
 ```

-Well we use the same structure like the test above, but instead to test our title if it equals to a given string, we test the DOM with `getByText()` and look if the string `Welcome to testing-dom!` `toBeDefined()`. `getByText()` is a query accessible to everyone and should be our top preference for non-form elmenets.
+Well we use the same structure like the test above, but instead to test our title if it equals to a given string, we test the DOM with `getByText()` and look if the string `Welcome to testing-dom!` `toBeDefined()`. `getByText()` is a query accessible to everyone and should be our top preference for non-form elements.
 For more detailed information check: [Which query should I use?][4]

 ```typescript
 // new